 The final decision today is between two candidates: the CV90 Mk IV, by BAE Systems, and the Lynx KF41by Rheinmetall.

 Il first it is a vehicle prototyped at the end of the 80s, in service since the early 90s, which has undergone four updates which have involved everything from armament to protection for the crew (initially sacrificed in favor of mobility).
 It has been rumored for some time that the CV90 would be sponsored by that national industry which, having never been able to produce decent tanks (although excelling in other sectors), seeks the greatest profit (under licence) without having to question too much one's (in)capacity in the field.

-Il second it is a radically new vehicle, designed in 2015 and with superior crew engagement and protection capabilities.
+Il according to it is a radically new vehicle, designed in 2015 and with superior crew engagement and protection capabilities.
 A more complex means of implementation, it would allow the creation of a national terrestrial industrial pole.
 The same that our Army has been wanting for many years.

 For years we have noticed in the images and videos disclosed on the CV90 by BAE Systems (in the previous image a rare frame) a constant censorship of the rear ramp of the vehicle.
 Try searching on the web… The obvious reason is that the protection offered to soldiers from an attack in that area of the vehicle appears to be equivalent to that of the Dart which in turn was virtually identical to that of an M113.

 I believe that the simple observation of the thickness of the KF41 Lynx can remove any doubts regarding the real levels of passive defense.

 The system proposed by Rheinmetall also offers the ability to engage circling or ballistic threats that the Swedish vehicle (by birth) does not have.